BestArc BTC500XP Plasma Cutter Review: CNC Pros & Cons

 Detail of the rear CNC ports.

-A major technical point: the voltage output is at a 1:1 ratio, meaning the voltage reading sent to the THC is the raw torch voltage.
-This contrasts with professional machines that use a 50:1 voltage divider to send a safer, scaled signal to the controller.
-The 1:1 works, but it requires caution regarding the electronics you connect.
+A major technical point: the voltage output is at a 1:1 ratio, meaning the THC sees raw torch voltage.
+Many higher-end machines use a 50:1 divider to send a scaled, safer signal.
+The 1:1 approach can work, but you need to be careful about what electronics you connect.

 🔌 Initial Connections and Setup